lchagnoleau/freertos-learning-project/README.md

 - `tests/`: Contains unit tests for the project.

 This folder structure provides a clear separation of concerns and allows for easy navigation and maintenance of the project files.

+## 3. ToDo list 📝

+- [ ] Write a simple blinky application whitout FreeRTOS.
+- [ ] Integrate FreeRTOS.
+- [ ] Create a task for the blinky application.
+- [ ] Create a driver for a specific peripheral like UART.
+- [ ] Create a task for the UART driver.